pietersap/dataminds-azureML-tensorflow-face/readme.md

 # Overview

 Building face recognition service using the Azure ML workbench and CLI.
-We are using a fa
+We are using a pretrained facenet model on which we add a dense layer with softmax activation for classification.
+The input to the service is a preprocessed image encoded as a string.

 # Scripts